davidsilvasmith/bitcoinbulls.net/_posts/2014-08-22-why-aaa-would-benefit-from-accepting-bitcoin.md

  * AAA increases margins by bitcoin's lower processing fees, even if they receive USD.

 While I was at it I decided to renew my license plate and drivers license.
 I noticed their processes were similar to AAA's and would also be improved by bitcoin.

+## Next Steps:

+ 1. Ask a business owner you know to accept bitcoin.
+Explain it is more convenient and saves them money!